grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Next, the Brexit vote.
 We're modelling a "Leave" vote, so Up-Arrows mean "more likely to vote 'Leave'.
 Column 2 uses data from the whole UK; column 3 just uses people living in Scotland.
-For the all-UK case I'm going to add in variables showing which region people lived in; this can tell us (broadly) whether there really was a 'London Effect', or indeed 'Scottish Effect' in the Brexit vote that can't be explained by Londoners and Scots having income, education [^FNREG].
+For the all-UK case I'm going to add in variables showing which region people lived in; this can tell us (broadly) whether there really was a 'London Effect', or indeed 'Scottish Effect' in the Brexit vote that can't be explained by Londoners and Scots having different levels of education, income, and so on[^FNREG].

-Reading down column 2 shows a very different pattern than for the Indie ref.
-The unqualified were much more likely to vote "Leave", " whilst political affiliations work in reverse from the IndieRef.
+Reading down column 2 shows a very different pattern than for the Indie ref, one which does seem consistent with the Populist,or even reactionary, interpretation that many have put on the vote.
+There is a strong link between education and a 'Leave' vote: those with degrees or 'A-levels' were much more likely to vote "Remain".
+Political affiliations work in reverse from the IndieRef, with Conservatives much more likely to vote Leave and Socialists, Liberals and Nationalists much more likely to vote 'Remain'.
 "Leave" rises steadily with age.
 The more open minded you are, the less likely to vote "Leave".
-The regional effects are interesting: , once we've controlled for the other factors, there is no evidence of a distinct "London effect" for Remain, or a North East of England effect for Leave [^FNLON].But there *are* a Scottish and Welsh effect (for Remain).
+The regional effects are interesting: , once we've controlled for the other factors, there is no real evidence of a distinct "London effect" for Remain, or a North East of England effect for Leave [^FNLON].
+But there *are* a Scottish and Welsh effect (for Remain).

-That was for the whole GB; column (3) runs this analysis for Scotland only.
+Column (3) runs the same analysis for Scotland only.
 The drivers for 'Leave' are very similar, but weaker, than for GB as a whole.

 ### Table 1 ###